Rosaries & Chaplets: How are They Different?

 In Conclusion

 What is important is that we develop a routine of prayer.
 Prayer is at the root of our faith because it is our connection with God.
-St. Pio described it as the oxygen of the soul.
+St. Pio described prayer as the oxygen of the soul.

 Click to Share This Post